 In many cases, our doctors in NC perform endoscopy while the patient is under “conscious sedation”.
 In this type of sedation, the patient is relaxed and comfortable, but awake and able to follow commands.

-An upper GI procedure in our centers takes between 15 and 30 minutes, plus preparation time and recovery.
+The duration of an endoscopy varies depending on the specific procedure.
+At our Concord, NC centers an upper GI procedure typically takes between 15 and 30 minutes, plus preparation time and recovery.
 A colonoscopy may take about 30 to 60 minutes.

 Wear comfortable clothing that you can easily remove, as you will change into a hospital gown for the procedure.